 Additionally, the ease of use of the platform is a marketing team’s dream.
 It’s easy and affordable to make a video with several different versions with minor difference or alternate CTAs for testing purposes or to target different audiences.

-Even the largest companies and brands on the planet — Google, Microsoft, Slack, everyone — use 2D motion graphics for their explainer videos.
+Even the largest companies and brands on the planet — Google, Microsoft, Slack, everyone — use 2D motion graphics for ads and their explainer videos.
 They have the money to do whatever they want, so why do they often go with the “cheapest” option?

 One is because of the flexibility.
 They’ve got deadlines and presentations too, and having the ability to make quick and easy changes is a must.
 Another is because, especially with corporate explainer videos, the main goal is to deliver a message.

 The video can be stylish and beautiful (and should be at least to some extent), but the ultimate goal is just about always to launch a product, introduce an idea, or reinforce a brand — not win an Oscar.